osllmai/Indox_Documents/indoxDocs/classic/versioned_docs/version-1.0/indoxGen/FewShotPromptSynth.md

 - `df` (pd.DataFrame): The DataFrame to be saved.
 - Raises: `ValueError` if the DataFrame is empty or cannot be saved.

-## Contributing
-Contributions to improve **FewShotPromptSynth** are welcome.
-Please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature.
-3. Add your changes and write tests if applicable.
-4. Submit a pull request with a clear description of your changes.